VachanVY/gpt.jax/README.md

 ### 15M Parameter Model
 * ![alt text](images/image1.png)

-    (model will be improved soon...)
+    (the model will be improved soon...)

 #### Results
 * Obtained a **Validation Loss** of `1.2473` with an accuracy of `67%`, `:-|`,
 It had a vocab size of `32000`.
 Used `sentence_piece_32000.model` for tokenizing

 #### Predictions
-* Predictions have difinetely improved!
+* Predictions have definitely improved!
 * Prompt: `Once upon a time,` | Sampling Technique: `Greedy sampling`

     ```